 Abbas Akhavan, born 1977 in Tehran, has been based in Canada for the last thirty years.
 He currently works and lives in Montreal and Berlin.
 Upcoming and recent solo exhibitions include Walker Art Center, Minneapolis (2026); Bangkok Kunsthalle, Bangkok (2025); Copenhagen Contemporary and Ny Carlsberg Glyptotek, Copenhagen (2023); Contemporary Art Gallery, Vancouver (2022); Chisenhale Gallery, London (2021); CCA Wattis Institute, San Francisco (2019).
 Akhavan received his MFA from the University of British Columbia, Vancouver (2006), and a BFA from Concordia University, Montréal (2004).
 Recent residencies include Fogo Island Arts, Fogo Island, Canada (2019, 2016, 2013); Atelier Calder, Saché, France (2017); and Flora ars+natura, Bogotá, Colombia (2015).
 He is the recipient of the Fellbach Triennial Award (2017); Sobey Art Award (2015); Abraaj Group Art Prize (2014); and the Berliner Kunstpreis (2012).

 Taking up notions of suspended time, Abbas Akhavan’s exhibition One Hundred Years contends with temporal halting and how time is represented in narrativized spaces.
-Weighing the narrative drive of storytelling against the emptying out of content or the freezing of narrative, Akhavan’s works simultaneously activates a stage and presses pause.
+Weighing the narrative drive of storytelling against the emptying out of content or the freezing of narrative, Akhavan’s work simultaneously activates a stage and presses pause.

 Abbas Akhavan: One Hundred Years is curated by Melanie O’Brian and made possible with the generous support of the Canada Council for the Arts, the Province of British Columbia through the BC Arts Council and our Belkin Curator’s Forum members.
 Abbas Akhavan’s 2025 residency at UBC is jointly supported by the Morris and Helen Belkin Art Gallery, the Department of Art History, Visual Art and Theory and Green College, where he was made a Cecil H. and Ida Green Visiting Professor to UBC.